magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-35730-->

 *  The New Shipment email generated by REST now contains the same shipping and customer information as shipments that are created manually from the Admin.
-Previously, this email didn’t contain the customer name, tracking information, products ordered, and other order information.
+Previously, this email did not contain the customer name, tracking information, products ordered, and other order information.

 <!--- MC-35554-->

 *  Magento no longer assigns a status of `Complete` after invoicing to an order that requires zero payment.

 <!--- MC-35309-->

-*  Localised region names that are displayed on the storefront Order page are now correctly translated.
+*  Localized region names that are displayed on the storefront Order page are now correctly translated.
 Previously, the region name was not based on the specified locale unless it was edited in the Admin.

 <!--- MC-34787-->